-All staff members are required to notify the Designated Lead-Head of Site immediately upon becoming aware that sexting by a student is likely to have occurred.
+All staff members are required to notify the appropriate DSL immediately upon becoming aware that sexting by a student is likely to have occurred.

-Staff members are not permitted to forward, copy or print any sexting images, however it must be reported to the Head of Site and Headteacher.
+Staff members are not permitted to forward, copy or print any sexting images, however it must be reported to the Headteacher and Lead Teacher.
 Procedures in Appendix I will be followed at Ridgeway site.